Should My Dog Go to Doggy Daycare?

 If you are considering taking your dog to daycare, ask what the disinfectant protocol is for all areas of the daycare space.
 Don’t forget to ask what vaccines dogs are required to have prior to attending daycare, too.

 It’s a good idea to schedule an appointment with your veterinarian to confirm your dog is up to date on all vaccines and preventatives for heartworm, fleas, and ticks.
-Ask if there are any other optional vaccines they recommend for dogs attending daycare.
+Ask if there are any other optional vaccinations they recommend for dogs attending daycare.

 Daycare can be a lot of fun for dogs, but it’s more like babysitting than training.
 If you have a dog with challenging habits like excessive barking, daycare might solve the issue of your dog bothering your neighbors during the day.
 However, your dog will not automatically learn new behaviors because of attending daycare.